UK Bailiffs Logo UK Bailiffs

 When Can Occupiers Be Asked to Leave Temporary Accommodation?

-Local councils may request occupiers to vacate temporary accommodation by giving reasonable written notice.
-This could occur if:
+Local councils may ask occupiers to leave temporary housing by giving reasonable written notice.
+This usually happens if:

 Important Reminder